Skip to main content

 Dark Sky Viewing

-Mount Prospect's elevation and Lancaster's low light pollution make Weeks State Park one of the better stargazing locations in northern New Hampshire.
+The summit's elevation and minimal light pollution make Weeks State Park one of the better stargazing locations in northern New Hampshire.
 The summit provides views above the surrounding tree canopy, reducing light interference from ground-level sources.
 While the park itself closes at dusk, the area around Weeks State Park and nearby Riverside both fall within a Bortle Scale 3-4 zone, offering exceptional conditions for observing the Milky Way, meteor showers, and planetary alignments.

 The Weeks Estate